Nyxora/Array-Practice/README.md

 bmA9N2     - Generate 30 random #'s between 0 and 9.
 Find the frequency of number.

 bmA9N3     - Make a struct array of user defined size and fill with user input.

+bmA11N2    - Find the perimeter of a rectangle with vertecies supplied by user.

 bmA12N1    - Collect 5 names and 7 numbers from users into arrays and then display them.